 Trust Your Funeral Director

 When it comes to pastors, priests and rabbis who regularly work with the funeral home you have chosen, the funeral director will either already know what the price for their services are or be able to find out on your behalf very quickly.
+They will be the most in tune with how minister fees for funeral services increased with inflation.

 I want to reassure everyone that there is never any harm in asking questions, even the hard ones about money.